smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

-`launch/patient` | Need patient context at launch time (FHIR Patient resource) `launch/encounter` | Need encounter context at launch time (FHIR Encounter resource) `launch/location` | Need location context at launch time (FHIR Location resource) (Others)| This list can be extended by any SMART EHR if additional context is requrireid.
+`launch/patient` | Need patient context at launch time (FHIR Patient resource) `launch/encounter` | Need encounter context at launch time (FHIR Encounter resource) `launch/location` | Need location context at launch time (FHIR Location resource) (Others)| This list can be extended by any SMART EHR if additional context is required.

 ### Launch context arrives with your `access_token`